mhulse/grunt-js-boiler/README.md

 ```bash
 $ git clone https://github.com/registerguard/grunt-boiler.git
 ```

-2. Install grunt globally (if you haven't yet):
+1. Install grunt globally (if you haven't yet):
 ```bash
 $ npm install -g grunt-cli
 ```

-3. Go inside `grunt-boiler/worf/build` folder and install Node dependencies:
+1. Go inside `grunt-boiler/worf/build` folder and install Node dependencies:
 ```bash
 $ cd grunt-boiler/worf/build && npm install
 ```

-4. Make sure you that you have grunt installed by testing:
+1. Make sure you that you have grunt installed by testing:
 ```bash
 grunt -version
 ```

-5) Now simply run `grunt` to generate JS and CSS in folder `worf`:
+1. Now simply run `grunt` to generate JS and CSS in folder `worf`:
 ```bash
 $ grunt
 ```

-6. Optionally, run `grunt watch` to automatically regenerate build files when you change files in `src/`.
+1. **Optional:** Run `$ grunt watch` to automatically regenerate build files when you change files in `src/`.

-7. **Bonus:** Install the [LiveReload](http://livereload.com) browser plugin to automatically reload your demo page when Grunt regenerates a new build.
+1. **Bonus:** Install the [LiveReload](http://livereload.com) browser plugin to automatically reload your demo page when Grunt regenerates a new build.

 ---

 #### DEMO